State funeral of Horatio Nelson: Aftermath

 In the crypt of St Paul's, Nelson's body was interred below an elaborate black marble sarcophagus, which had originally been commissioned for Cardinal Thomas Wolsey, then appropriated by King Henry VIII for himself, but not used.
 There was a public outcry when it emerged that the four vergers at St Paul's were charging the public a shilling each to view Nelson's tomb, pocketing as much as £300 a day between them.
-The funeral car was taken to St James's Palace, where it attracted such large crowds that had to be moved to Greenwich Hospital.
+The funeral car was taken to St James's Palace, where it attracted such large crowds that it had to be moved to Greenwich Hospital.

 Three weeks later, Parliament voted the funds for a monument to Nelson to be erected in the nave of St Paul's.
 This formed part of a series of some thirty monuments to Napoleonic-era naval and military officers at St Pauls which had been funded by Parliament in an apparent effort to emulate the Panthéon in Paris.
 The completed monument by John Flaxman was unveiled in 1818 and consisted of a larger than life statue of Nelson leaning on an anchor and a coiled rope, above a figure of Britannia who is pointing out the admiral to two boy sailors.
 The inscription on the pedestal mentions Nelson's "splendid and unparalleled achievements" and his "life spent in the service of his country, and terminated in the moment of victory by a glorious death".